 Also, you could easily substitute out the wildflower seeds for another type of flower or vegetable.
 Either of these substitutions could make incredible Mother’s Day gifts.

 Students Can Decorate the Pots

 Next, students can decorate the pots of you would like.
 This can be a simple project or more elaborate.
 I usually do the student’s name and year and we write a K for Kindergarten.
 I like the simple, planned pots over a decorated ones.

 Students Assemble the Pots

 Now, allow your students to put together their Mother’s Day gift idea pot.
 After their name and year are placed on it, students can assemble their pots.

 To do this, I called my students over to me one or two at a time.
-I placed a small amount of potting soil in a throw away cup.
-Then, the student dump their cup of soil into the pot.
+I placed a small amount of potting soil in a throwaway cup.
+Then, the student dumps their cup of soil into the pot.
 Next, they sprinkle the seeds on top.

-One important tip to add is the water adding step.
+One important tip to add is the water-adding step.
 For this step, I do not add the water now.
 First, I place the pots into the clear bin.
 Then, the students add a little portion of water to the pots.
-This allows the students to contain the mess to the bin and not all over the floor.
+This allows the students to contain the mess in the bin and not all over the floor.

 Once all the Mother’s Day gift idea plants are planted and watered, pick a great place to allow these flowers to grow.
 I purposefully planted these with our students at the start of our plant unit, since this is a great way to integrate plants into our classroom while preparing for Mother’s Day.

 Also, I try to plant a few extra pots to help with growing.
 I do not have a green thumb and we tend to kill a few plants from time to time.